Sampling Kantorovich operators for speckle noise reduction and gap filling with some applications to remote sensing: Speckle noise and its reduction

 \subsection{Evaluation metrics for despeckling efficiency}

 Subjective evaluations concern how the textural details and visual effect of an image are improved after denoising.
 Objective evaluations, on the other hand, rely on quantitative metrics; see Table \ref{Indici}.
-The notations in Table \ref{Indici} are as follows: $I_{n}$ denotes the noisy image, $I_d$ represents the despeckled image, and $I$ is the ground-truth noiseless image.
+Some of these metrics, namely MSE, PSNR, and SSIM, were previously introduced in the gap-filling framework (see Table \ref{Indici2}) and are reported again here for completeness.\\ The notations in Table \ref{Indici} are as follows: $A_{n}$ denotes the noisy image, $A_d$ represents the despeckled image, and $A$ is the ground-truth noiseless image.
 The image dimensions are denoted by $n$ and $m$.
-Metrics that require $I$ are referred to as \textit{with-reference metrics}, whereas those that do not depend on $I$ are classified as \textit{without-reference metrics}.
+Metrics that require $A$ are referred to as \textit{with-reference metrics}, whereas those that do not depend on $A$ are classified as \textit{without-reference metrics}.

 We stress that without-reference indexes do not rely on the knowledge of the ground-truth.
 Instead, they are based only on specific statistical hypotheses about the signal model.
 Since the signal model is strongly dependent on the degree of scene heterogeneity, it is necessary to select appropriate areas, e.g. homogeneous regions, for the computation of such specific indexes.\\